nicholsons/comp0034-week8/activities/activities-rest.md

 ... existing code ...
 ```

-You now need to defined schemas.
+You now need to define Marshmallow SQLAlchemy schemas.
+These allow Marshmallow to essentially 'translate' the fields for a SQLAlchemy object and provide methods that allow you to convert the objects to JSON.

+There are two methods for creating schemas shown below.
+The first example you would use if you wish to only provide some, not all, the fields from a class in the data.
+The second provides all the fields.

+For this paralympics example the code is given for you below.

 Create a file called `schemas.py`:

 ```python
 from paralympic_app.models import Event, Region